ritza-co/CodeCapsules/serverlessFirstSteps/Creating-and-hosting-api-with-flask-codecapsules/creating_personal_api_code_capsules.md

 ## Hosting the API on Code Capsules

-We're almost ready to host the API, next:
+The API is ready to host on Code Capsules, follow these steps to get our API online:

 1. Create a remote repository on Github.
 2. Push the `Procfile`, `requirements.txt`, and `app.py` files to the repository.
 3. Link the repository to your Code Capsules account.
-4. Create a new Code Capsules Team and Space (as necessary).
+4. Create a new Team and Space (as necessary).

-With our repository linked to Code Capsules, we can host the API:
+With the repository linked to Code Capsules, we just need to store the API on a Capsule:

 1. Create a new Capsule.
 2. Choose the "Backend" Capsule and continue.
 3. Select your product type and GitHub repository, click next.
-4. Leave the "Run Command" blank (our `Procfile` handles this).
+4. Leave the "Run Command" blank (our `Procfile` handles this step).
 5. Create the Capsule.

+Once the Capsule has built, the API is hosted!
+Let's take a quick look at how to interact with it.

-### Viewing and interacting with our API
+### Viewing and Interacting with Our API

-After building the Capsule, navigate to the supplied URL.
-You'll be greeted with "Welcome to my API!".
-To view the API, add `/get` to the end of your web-applications URL.
+Once the Capsule has built, Code Capsules will provide you with a URL (found in the "Overview tab").
+Entering the URL in your browser, you'll be greeted with "Welcome to my API!".
+To view the API data, add `/get` to the end the URL.

 Depending on your browser (Google Chrome was used below), you'll see something like this:

 ![image4](images/image4.png)

-We've created an API.
-You can also interact with it through code.
+Of course, you can also interact with the API through code.
 In a new file, try out the following, replacing the URL with your Code Capsules URL (ensure `/get` is at the end of the URL):

 ```python
 import requests